 We have a long-term strategic stem cell research collaboration with our co-founder, Dr. Gordon Keller, Director of the UHN's McEwen Centre, focused on, among other things, developing improved methods for differentiation of cardiomyocytes (heart cells) from pluripotent stem cells, and their uses in biological assay systems for drug discovery and drug development, including drug rescue.
 Pursuant to our sponsored research collaboration agreement with UHN, we have the right to acquire exclusive worldwide rights to any inventions arising from studies we sponsor, under pre-negotiated license terms.
 Such pre-negotiated terms provide for royalty payments equal to 3% of the first \$25.0 million of certain revenues received under the agreement, and 2% thereafter, based on product sales that incorporate the licensed technology and milestone payments based on the achievement of certain events.
-Any Drug Rescue Voriants that we develop will not incorporate the licensed technology and, therefore, will not require any royalty payments.
-To the extent we incur royalty payment obligations from other business activities, the royalty payments will be subject to antistacking provisions, which reduce our payments by a percentage of any royalty payments paid to third parties who have licensed necessary intellectual property to us.
+Any Drug Rescue Variants that we develop will not incorporate the licensed technology and milestone payment obligations from other business activities, the royalty payments paid to third parties who have licensed necessary intellectual property to us.
 These licenses will remain in force for so long as we have an obligation to make royalty or milestone payments to UHN, but may be terminated earlier upon mutual consent, by us at any time, or by UHN for our breach of any material provision of the license agreement that is not cured within 90 days.

 The sponsored research collaboration agreement with UHN, as amended, has a term of ten years, ending on September 18, 2017.
 Our 2012/2013 sponsored research project budget under the agreement ended on September 30, 2013.
 We are currently in discussions with Dr. Keller and UHN regarding the scope of our future sponsored research projects under the agreement.
-We anticipate finalizing such discussions following consummation of this Offering.
+We anticipate finalizing such discussions following consumation of this Offering.
 The ten-year term of the agreement is subject to renewal upon mutual agreement of the parties.
-The agreement impact a dearlier upon a material breach by either party that is not curred within 30 days.
+The agreement may be terminated earlier upon a material breach by either party that is not cured within 30 days.
 UHN may elect to terminate the agreement if we become insolvent or if any license granted pursuant to the agreement is prematurely terminated.
 We have the option to terminate the agreement if Dr. Keller stops conducting his research or ceases to work for UHN.